 However, medical professionals may be able to find affordable options for continued education and training.
 Continuing education through a university may not always be an option for some medical professionals, but there are other alternatives for advancing your knowledge.
 The SAMHSA suggests the following for continued education:

-- Create Evidence-Based Initiatives: To help promote COD patient needs across the floor, administrators can create evidence-based initiatives that help communicate those needs as well as promote additional training opportunities.
-These initiatives should clearly present the mission, values, and aims of service, as well as feature strong and continued supervision of those services.
-Through direct supervision, medical staff can learn new skills to help provide enhanced or specialized care, and supervisors can become a model for the adequate techniques, summaries, and feedback needed to create a supportive environment for COD patients.
+- Create Evidence-Based Initiatives: To help promote COD patient needs across the floor, administrators can create evidence-based initiatives that help communicate those needs and promote additional training opportunities.
+These initiatives should clearly present the mission, values, and aims of service and feature strong and continued supervision of those services.
+Through direct supervision, medical staff can learn new skills to help provide enhanced or specialized care.
+Supervisors can become a model for the adequate techniques, summaries, and feedback needed to create a supportive environment for COD patients.

-- Seek Out National Training Resources: Medical staff on all levels should always be on the lookout for additional training resources and new studies that help clarify or define the best treatment options for COD patients.
-However, it’s also important to remain critical of all studies, research origins, pay attention to potential conflicts of interest, and seek out new ways of thinking that are based in evidence but may challenge conventional views.
+- Seek Out National Training Resources: Medical staff on all levels should always be looking for additional training resources and new studies that help clarify or define the best treatment options for COD patients.
+However, it’s also important to remain critical of all studies, research origins, pay attention to potential conflicts of interest, and seek out new ways of thinking based on evidence but may challenge conventional views.
 Online magazines and forums may provide additional avenues for conversation, and you may be able to discuss options with other providers across the nation to help you garner a new perspective on modes of treatment.

 The Importance of a Supportive Staff

 Additionally, it is vital to create a diverse, understanding, and flexible work staff to prevent turnover and long-term burnout for those who work with COD and substance use disorder patients.
 The more supportive the staff can be of their patients, the better the treatment for their unique needs.
 SAMHSA suggests the following when it comes to hiring medical staff to meet the specific needs of COD patients: